UniBee-Billing/unibee-go-client/docs/UnibeeApiBeanMerchantMetricPlanLimit.md

 HasMerchantId returns a boolean if a field has been set.

-### GetMerchantMetricVo
+### GetMerchantMetric

-`func (o *UnibeeApiBeanMerchantMetricPlanLimit) GetMerchantMetricVo() UnibeeApiBeanMerchantMetric`
+`func (o *UnibeeApiBeanMerchantMetricPlanLimit) GetMerchantMetric() UnibeeApiBeanMerchantMetric`

-GetMerchantMetricVo returns the MerchantMetricVo field if non-nil, zero value otherwise.
+GetMerchantMetric returns the MerchantMetric field if non-nil, zero value otherwise.

-### GetMerchantMetricVoOk
+### GetMerchantMetricOk

-`func (o *UnibeeApiBeanMerchantMetricPlanLimit) GetMerchantMetricVoOk() (*UnibeeApiBeanMerchantMetric, bool)`
+`func (o *UnibeeApiBeanMerchantMetricPlanLimit) GetMerchantMetricOk() (*UnibeeApiBeanMerchantMetric, bool)`

-GetMerchantMetricVoOk returns a tuple with the MerchantMetricVo field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetMerchantMetricOk returns a tuple with the MerchantMetric field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetMerchantMetricVo
+### SetMerchantMetric

-`func (o *UnibeeApiBeanMerchantMetricPlanLimit) SetMerchantMetricVo(v UnibeeApiBeanMerchantMetric)`
+`func (o *UnibeeApiBeanMerchantMetricPlanLimit) SetMerchantMetric(v UnibeeApiBeanMerchantMetric)`

-SetMerchantMetricVo sets MerchantMetricVo field to given value.
+SetMerchantMetric sets MerchantMetric field to given value.

-### HasMerchantMetricVo
+### HasMerchantMetric

-`func (o *UnibeeApiBeanMerchantMetricPlanLimit) HasMerchantMetricVo() bool`
+`func (o *UnibeeApiBeanMerchantMetricPlanLimit) HasMerchantMetric() bool`

-HasMerchantMetricVo returns a boolean if a field has been set.
+HasMerchantMetric returns a boolean if a field has been set.

 ### GetMetricId